ISOSOL

 • - hypervolemia;

-• - high blood ions levels, included in the drug’s composition (hyperkalaemia, hypernatremia, hypercalcemia);
+• - high blood levels of ions contained in the drug (hyperkalemia, hypernatremia, hypercalcemia);

 • - oliguria and anuria;